 sudo systemctl stop systemd-resolved sudo systemctl disable systemd-resolved sudo systemctl restart network-manager sudo systemctl restart dnscrypt-proxy

 Step 6) Close all browsers, connect to your VPN service, and then go DNSleaktest page.
 If everything went well, you should not see your ISP Name leaked in the new test.
-For example, my test PC connected to NordVPN server shows QuadraNet ISP which is different from my actual provider (Spectrum).
+For example, my test PC connected to the NordVPN server shows QuadraNet ISP, which is different from my actual provider (Spectrum).

 That’s it!
 How did the tutorial work for you?
 Do let us know your feedback in the comments below.

 I am unable to use internet after this, What Can i do to fix it ?

 Which version of Ubuntu are you using?
 Try restarting the PC and connect to the internet again.